megnergit/Traveling_Salesman_Problem_T1/README.md

 ### Project Overview

 In this project we performed the following.
-The items in the parenthesis `()` are not performed but shwon for the sake of the discussion, or to be perfomed later.
+The items in the parenthesis `()` are not performed but shown for the sake of the discussion, or to be performed later.

 0. Exact solution